jiehuaou/k8s-istio-knative/about-istio.md

 ## A/B Testing (session affinity) – Destination Rules in Practice

-A/B Testing is used when we have two versions of an application (usually those differ visually) that we are not 100% sure which will increase user interaction and so we try both versions at the same time and collect metrics.
+* In simple terms, A/B testing is a way to compare two versions of something to determine which performs better .
+* In an A/B test, some percentage of your users automatically receives “version A” and other receives “version B.
+* It is a controlled experiment process.

 If there is no "**session affinity**", Some files are not found because they are named differently in the different versions of the app.
 Let’s verify that: